-Overview of Sustainability Report [G4-28, G4-29, G4-30, G4-32]
+Overview of Sustainability Report [102-50, 102-51, 102-52, 102-54]

 The Company places the highest priority on delivery of long-term value and sustainable returns to its shareholders.
-The Report also includes information relating to the performance of the Company and its subsidiaries based locally and internationally.
+The Report also includes information relating to the performance of the Company and its subsidiaries based in Thailand and elsewhere.
 The focus of the Report is on the main businesses which have a material impact on the achievement of the long-term sustainability.
-The Company acknowledges that its unique character, having all of its ships trade all over the world, majority of which are flyin the Royal Thai flag obliges it to act as the country's ambassador to the world, and the Company takes this responsibility very seriously.
+The Company acknowledges that its unique character, with its ships trading all over the world, majority of which are flying the Royal Thai flag, obliges it to act as the country's ambassador to the world, and the Company takes this responsibility very seriously.

-This year, the Sustainability Report is the sixth report to be included in the Annual Report, to present the Company's performance in terms of economic, environmental, social and sustainable governance to create a balanced combination as a socially responsible company.
+This year, the Sustainability Report is the seventh report to be included in the Annual Report, to present the Company's performance in terms of economic, environmental, social and sustainable governance to create a balanced combination as a socially responsible company.
 Through this approach, the Company strives to create added value for stakeholders by complying with all applicable regulations and carrying out its business activities according to its vision and core values.
 In executing its business strategies and achieving its performance targets, the Company gives the highest regard to transparency, accountability, responsibility, independence and fairness.